Planning to visit some medieval walled cities in Spain? Have limited time? These 15 cities and towns can be visited on day trips from major cities.

 Today only some sections of the walls remain standing, but their unusual seaside setting makes them an extraordinary site to see.
 You can admire the walls while lazing on the beach or for a closer look, go for a stroll in the old town.

 Tossa Del Mar is one of the most picturesque walled towns in Spain and can be easily visited on a day trip from Barcelona, by train or with an organized tour.
+There are plenty of things to do in Barcelona, but if you needed another reason to visit this gorgeous city, its proximity to some of the most spectacular walled cities in Spain is a good one.

 What not to miss in Tossa Del Mar